yassinebridi/serpl/README.md

 ### Preview Pane

-- Display of the selected file with highlighted search results.
+- Display of the selected file with highlighted search results, and context.
 - Navigation to view different matches within the file.
 - Option to delete individual lines containing matches.

 ## Neovim Integration using toggleterm